TamperBench: Systematically Stress-Testing LLM Safety Under Fine-Tuning and Tampering: Conclusion and Future Directions

 We introduce \tamperbench, the first unified framework for systematically stress-testing LLM safety under both weight-space and representation-space tampering.
 By standardizing attacks, providing interfaces for defenses, and establishing an evaluation protocol, the framework enables directly comparable studies across models and threat settings.
 Our protocol models a realistic attacker that aims to preserve utility while maximizing harmfulness.
 Evaluating 21 open-weight LLMs yields a sobering finding: every model we tested, regardless of family, scale, or defense, can be tampered to produce high harmfulness while preserving utility.

 Even before tampering attacks, the benchmark reveals key differences among models such as a large utility degradation of Llama-3-8B-TAR.
 Furthermore, our results show jailbreak-tuning \citep{murphy2025jailbreaktuningmodelsefficientlylearn} is typically the most powerful tampering attack.
-However, there can be important differences in susceptibility of different models to different attacks (e.g., base vs. instruction-tuned versions of models show consistent patterns within model series but not between model series, and Qwen3-8B appears less susceptible to alignment degradation from benign fine-tuning).
+However, there can be differences in susceptibility of different models to different attacks (e.g., base vs. instruction-tuned versions of models showing patterns within model series but not between model series).

 Our results underscore that existing models and defenses do not provide durable protection against tampering.
 As open-weight models increase in capabilities, however, developing and rigorously evaluating tamper-resistant training methods becomes increasingly urgent. \tamperbench provides a extensible foundation for this work.
-Looking ahead, we plan on adding more evaluations and defenses and intend to invite the community to add to \tamperbench too as the field evolves.
+We invite the community to add to \tamperbench as the field evolves.